distro-core-curated-mirrors/poky-contrib/docs/development.rst

     $ patchtest --series 919 --revision 1

-This command assumes that the command is executed being inside the repository folder but one can run it somewhere else except that the ``-C`` parameter must be used.
+This command assumes that the command is executed inside the repo folder but one can run it somewhere but using the ``-C`` to indicate where the repository resides.
 By default, the tests executed are the ones from the ``patchtest\tests`` directory, consisting of a simple (and useless) sample test case.
 The latter at least tell us if the series applies to the repository cleanly.
 ``patchtest`` also gets its input from ``git pw poll-events``, which can be